CUBRID/cubrid-manual/en/api/php.rst

   .. image:: /images/image62.jpg

-*   CUBRID PHP driver source code: You can download CUBRID PHP driver source code of which version is the same as the version of CUBRID that has been installed on your system.
+*   CUBRID PHP driver source code: You can download CUBRID PHP driver source code of which the version is the same as the version of CUBRID that has been installed on your system.
 You can get it from http://www.cubrid.org/?mid=downloads&item=php_driver .

 .. note::